kubeovn/docs/docs/advance/ovn-ipsec.en.md

 sh ipsec.sh init
 ```

 After the execution is completed, the nodes will negotiate for a period of time to establish an ipsec tunnel.
 The experience value is between ten seconds and one minute.
-You can use the following command to view the ipsec status. ipsec tunnel from 172.18.0.2 to 172.18.0.4.

 ```bash
 # sh ipsec.sh status